ascii-leo/External-Overlay-ImGui/README.md

 The point of the source code is to place your menu ontop of your target window and clip it onto it.
 Sleep(100); -> this is for performance but might cause a minor delay when minimizing  the target window change it to 0 to remove the delay

+this also doesn't show in taskbar and can be auto 'injected' once the target is located